 SELECT 3 IN (1, 3, NULL, 4);

-MySQL IN Practical Examples
+MySQL IN Operator Practical Examples

 For better understanding, Let me show you one more example.
 The following query returns the Customers whose Income is either 50000, 80000, or 90000

-MySQL IN String Example
+IN Operator on String Column Example

-MySQL IN Order By Clause
+IN Operator and Order By Clause